Dissociative amnesia can be defined as memory loss during a period of dissociation. That doesn’t really mean a lot to the average person though.

 If the threat defense system is active and the nervous system is responding – it’s possible for dissociative amnesia to occur.
 It could be something on one end of the spectrum like getting lost in (read dissociating) preparing for a meeting while you make your way to the kitchen and “forgetting” what you went in there for.

 Or it can be something on the other end of the spectrum like leaving your body when someone who looks like your abuser enters the coffee shop you’re in.
 For people with the most severe cases of dissociative amnesia – there is complete black out amnesia during some triggered periods.
-This occurs when a person has dissociative identity disorder and memory gaps happen as a result of switching identity states.
+This occurs when a person has dissociative identity disorder and memory gaps happen as a result of switching identity states, but not every time a person with DID dissociates do they have dissociative amnesia – and that’s a common misconception.

 Dissociative amnesia and mental illnesses